dekuNukem/PicoRC/og_mac.md

 ### Big Mac Fan

-Those early Macs run really hot, so it's a good idea to put in a fan.
-Any PC fan should work.
+Early Macs run really hot, so it's a good idea to put in a fan.

+Any PC case fan should work.

 Vents on top of the case is a good location, maybe you can ziptie it there.
 Of course it's up to you!